 While poultry is regulated by USDA, not the FDA, and therefore the food labeling laws are different, gluten-containing ingredients are usually labeled.
 Fresh, plain turkey is gluten free, and some are labeled as such.

 Whether the seasoning comes with the turkey or is being added at home (yours or someone else’s), you need to find out what’s in it.
 Single-ingredient herbs are gluten free, but seasoning packets or mixes could contain gluten.
 Read ingredients, and if you are unsure, just opt for using seasoning you know is safe.

 Gravy is a Common Source of Gluten

-Gravy packets that come with turkey, canned gravy, and homemade gravy often use wheat flour to thicken it.
+Gravy packets, canned gravy, and homemade gravy often contain wheat flour for thickening.
 Your best option is to make it yourself, or ask your host to make it using cornstarch or rice flour.
 Be sure that any gluten-containing gravy is not ladled over the sliced turkey before serving.